 COAL.
 Coal is created from giant plants and ferns that lived hundreds of millions of years ago in swamp forests.
 They died and formed layers at the bottom of the swamps.
 The dead plant material was subjected to high temperatures and pressures that transformed it into peat and then into coal.

 LIMESTONE.
 Ocean-dwelling organisms such oysters, clams, mussels, and coral have shells that are broken down by waves and settle on the ocean floor where they are compacted over millions of years, creating limestone.
 As tectonic plates shift, sea bottom is often thrust up as dry land, and limestone is quarried to make Portland cement and many other products.

 Stars are born when large gas clouds collapse from gravity.
 They form hot cores that gather increasingly more gas and dust until nuclear fusion develops deep in their interiors.

 The more massive the star, the faster it burns its fuel supply and the shorter its life.
 The most massive stars burn out and explode after only a few million years.
 Stars the size of our sun burn out in about 10 billion years.
 Smaller stars burn out slower.

-We now observe the death of stars – supernovas to black holes – with telescopes catching light emanating from them millions of years ago, long before Adam's sin.
+We can now observe the death of stars – supernovas to black holes – with telescopes catching light emanating from them millions of years ago, long before Adam's sin.

-If would make no sense for God to warn Adam (before Adam sinned) that the penalty for disobedience is death if no death on earth had ever yet occurred.
+If would make no sense for God to warn Adam (before he sinned) that the penalty for disobedience is death if no death on earth had ever yet occurred.
 That concept would be totally incomprehensible to Adam unless he had already seen death.

 If the life-and-death cycle was operative on earth before Adam,